js-acedevs/pabau-assignment/README.md

 ## Getting Started

-Pabau Assignment is a task given by Gazmend to test our nextjs | apollo client | material ui and you name it skills.
+Pabau Assignment is a task given by Gazmend to test our nextjs | apollo client | material ui skills.

 ### Setup